Suzlon Energy fined Rs 15.95 crore by SEBI over financial statements

 *this image is generated using AI for illustrative purposes only.

 The penalty was imposed by SEBI's Whole Time Member under Section 15-I(3) of the SEBI Act and Section 23-I(3) of the Securities Contracts (Regulation) Act, 1956.
 The action follows a show cause notice dated September 26, 2025, which questioned why the earlier exoneration should not be reviewed.
-The company had responded to the notice, denying the allegations and providing factual justifications.
+The company disclosed that it received a formal copy of the order directly from SEBI on June 1, 2026, and promptly submitted the required summary to the exchanges.

 Penalties Imposed on Noticees